By Jerry Del Priore

 Additionally, you become more adept at firing your hips before the arms to drop the bat into the strike zone, thus driving your arms for maximum power.

-Plus, Taitel noted, because your swing speed grows faster with continued with ProVelocity Bat training, you’re able to wait a little longer on off-speed pitches before pulling the trigger, allowing you to hit the ball to opposite field with more regularity.
+Plus, Taitel noted, because your swing speed grows faster with continued use of ProVelocity Bat training, you’re able to wait a little longer on off-speed pitches before pulling the trigger, allowing you to hit the ball to opposite field with more regularity.

 “It trains you to swing harder and harder, and trains you for better hand-eye coordination and better swing mechanics,” the 19-year-old Millburn, New Jersey, native explained.
 “There’s no room for error, so it trains you to hit the ball on the sweet spot of the bat.